jcseeley/galactic-age-calculator/README.md

 * Bootstrap
 * JavaScript
 * jQuery
+* Popper
 * Webpack
 * ESLint
 * Babel
 * Jest
-* jQuery
-* Bootstrap
-* Popper

 ## Description

-_{This is a detailed description of your application.
-Give as much detail as needed to explain what the application does as well as any other information you want users or other developers to have.}_
+Enter your age and the life expectancy for your demographic to see how old you'd be and how many years you may have left to live on Mercury, Venus, Mars, and Jupiter.

 ## Setup/Installation Requirements